-LFL's shareholder, Generali Switzerland Holding AG (GSH), has assigned the management of LFL to the Board of Directors and to the Delegate of the Board of Directors of LFL (Dr. Bernhard Locher, the Chairman of the BoD) according to Art.
+LFL's shareholder, Generali Switzerland Holding AG (GSH), has assigned the management of LFL to the Board of Directors according to Art.
 180 of the Liechtenstein Law on Persons and Companies (PGR) and the Organizational Rules of LFL.
-The delegate of the BoD is, thus, responsible for LFL's management and is supported by the CEO and the deputy CEO.
+The BoD is supported by the Executive Committee.

 Legally, LFL is a wholly owned subsidiary of GSH and functionally integrated into the processes of the insurance companies of Generali Switzerland which are, ultimately, outsourced to GPV.
-The composition of LFL's BoD and the Executive Committee as of 31 December 2021 is shown below:
+The composition of LFL's BoD and the Executive Committee as of 31 December 2022 is shown below:

 Board of Directors (BoD)

-B. Locher (Chairman) A. Lacher
+R. Schmid (Chairman) A. Sarti

-A. Sarti
+N. Rebic N. Soboleva

 Executive Committee

-Delegate of BoD CEO
+CEO Deputy CEO

-B. Locher G. Koletsis
+A. Lacher T. Huber

-Deputy CEO
+CFO

-A. Letsch ]
+F. Miola